fvescia/wos-pipeline/README.md

 Unzipped, `2023_CORE` contains twenty-five zipped XML files.
 Writing the first of these files, unzipped, to S3 from my local system took twenty minutes, so I work with a portion of the 2023 data, writing three of the unzipped files to S3 to demonstrate how a for loop can be used to automatically process multiple files.
 The loop unzips the first file, writes it to S3, and deletes it, then repeats the process with the second and third files; I had to delete each file before unzipping the next to avoid running out of space on my system.

+## Step 2: Convert WoS  XML to Parquet

+## Step 3: Analyze

+## Future Directions

+As I note above, an optimized workflow would scrape ZIP files from the University of Chicago Library website programmatically.
+Future work could explore the possibility of using GET and POST requests to navigate the library’s authentication process.
+Once the workflow is optimized, it would be valuable to calculate the time, effort, and cost of analyzing WoS data on EMR clusters, so researchers can determine whether this approach or purchasing WoS API access is a better use of their resources.

 **Reference**
 OpenAI.
 (2023).
 ChatGPT (Feb 13 version) [Large language model]. https://chat.openai.com/chat.